isaacMedina1/personalDrumlogs/01-Diary.rmd

 ## Mai 2023 {-}

+Mo 29. _The All American Drummer_, Solo 14 @ 50 and 60 BPM.

+Do 25. _The Breakbeat Bible, E6 Syncopated Accents on the Snare_, Beats 1-13 on lap.

 So 21. _Drum Techniques of Led Zeppelin_, Stairway to Heaven, bar 50 @ 60 BPM, then lecture till bar 50 @ 88 BPM. _Drumathics_ publication of _Gunga Din, The Libertines_. _Drumlogs_, website update, chapter 2, Express rhythm.

 Do 18. _Drum Techniques of Led Zeppelin_, Stairway to Heaven, bar 50 @ 60, 65, 70, 75, 80, 85, 90 BPM. `s*3 e y s*3 .
 2 e s*3 a .
 3 s*3 y a .
 4 s ta y s ta`.